jlpteaching/ECS201A/syllabus/syllabus.rst

 Reviews will be graded on a scale of Excellent (10 points), Satisfactory (7 points), and Unsatisfactory (3 points).
 Most reviews will get a 7.
 Reviews that are too long will automatically receive an Unsatisfactory grade.

-The purpose here is to get students to read (and discuss) papers before they are discussed in class.
+Not all reviews for a paper will be graded.
+If your review is not graded, it will not count against your grade.
+If you do not submit a review, however, you will get a 0 for that review.

 .. _above:

 Quizzes
 ~~~~~~~

-There will be four quizzes.
+There will be four quizzes: one background quiz, and three regular quizzes.
 One will be given about every other week.
 These quizzes are meant for both you and me, to gauge your current understanding of the course.
 There will be a mix of questions from the book, and new questions.